headforwards-spd/headforwards-website/src/pages/info-pages/how-local-authorities-can-deliver-an-outstanding-online-customer-experience.md

   sustainable digital transformation, delivering outstanding customer experience as well as powerful business intelligence.
 seo:
-  title: Online Customer Experience in Local Authorities | Headforwards
+  title: Online Customer Experience in Local Authorities
   description: People increasingly expect their council to provide services
     quickly and efficiently using the online technology which makes their lives as easy as possible.